Foreign policy of Vladimir Putin: Relations with post-Soviet states

 A series of so-called color revolutions in the post-Soviet states, namely the Rose Revolution in Georgia in 2003, the Orange Revolution in Ukraine in 2004 and the Tulip Revolution in Kyrgyzstan in 2005, led to frictions in the relations of those countries with Russia.
 In December 2004, Putin criticised the Rose and Orange Revolution, according to him: "If you have permanent revolutions you risk plunging the post-Soviet space into endless conflict".
 During the protests following the 2011 Russian elections (in December 2011) Putin named the Orange Revolution as a potential precedent of what was going to happen in Russia.

 Apart from a clash of nationalist rhetorics with the common historical legacies of the Soviet Union and the Russian Empire, a number of economic disputes erupted between Russia and some neighbours, such as the 2006 Russian ban of Moldovan and Georgian wines.
 Moscow's policies under Putin towards these states were described as "efforts to bully democratic neighbors" by John McCain in 2007.

 In some cases, such as the Russia–Ukraine gas disputes, the economic conflicts affected other European countries, for example when a January 2009 gas dispute with Ukraine led state-controlled Russian company Gazprom to halt its deliveries of natural gas to Ukraine, which left a number of European states, to which Ukraine transits Russian gas, to have serious shortages of natural gas in January 2009.

 In an interview with the German historian Michael Stürmer about the Russian shut-down of gas to Ukraine in early 2005, Putin linked the shut-down to the Orange revolution, saying: "This has a price [the Orange revolution].
-In spite of so much frustration we have stabilized the situation.
+In spite of so much frustration we have stabilised the situation.
 In old days we concluded agreements with Ukraine year after year, and then included transit fees.
 The West Europeans had no idea that their energy security was a cliffhanger.
 By now we have a five-year agreement for transit to the E.U.
 This is an important step in the direction of European energy security".